 (B) The RES retail rate impact shall be determined by subtracting the total retail revenue requirement incorporating an incremental non-renewable generation and purchased power portfolio from the total retail revenue requirement including an incremental RES-compliant generation and purchased power portfolio.
-The non-renewable generation and purchased power portfolio shall be determined by adding to the utility’s existing generation and purchased power resource portfolio in place as of the beginning of the ten-year baseline period actual and projected additional non-renewable resources sufficient to meet the utility’s needs on a least-cost basis within the baseline period.
-The RES-compliant portfolio shall be determined by adding to the utility’s existing generation and purchased power resource portfolio in place as of the beginning of the ten-year baseline period an amount of actual and projected renewable resources sufficient to achieve the standard set forth in section (2) of this rule and an amount of actual and projected least-cost non-renewable resources, the combination of which is sufficient to meet the utility’s needs within the baseline period.
+The non-renewable generation and purchased power portfolio shall be determined by adding to the utility’s existing generation and purchased power resource portfolio additional non-renewable resources sufficient to meet the utility’s needs on a least-cost basis for the next ten (10) years.
+The RES-compliant portfolio shall be determined by adding to the utility’s existing generation and purchased power resource portfolio an amount of renewable resources sufficient to achieve the portfolio requirements set forth in section (2) of this rule and an amount of least-cost non-renewable resources, the combination of which is sufficient to meet the utility’s needs for the next ten (10) years.
+The costs for renewable energy resources owned or under contract prior to the effective date of this rule shall be included in both the non-renewable generation and purchased power portfolio and the RES-compliant portfolio.
+The costs for new renewable energy resources added to the utility’s generation and purchased power portfolio after the effective date of this rule and not directly attributable to RES compliance shall be included in both the non-renewable generation and purchased power portfolio and the RES-compliant portfolio.
+The cost of the RES-compliant portfolio shall also include the cumulative carry-forward amount as determined in Section (5)(G).
 Assumptions regarding projected renewable energy resource additions will utilize the most recent electric utility resource planning analysis.
-These comparisons will be conducted utilizing the actual and projected incremental revenue requirement for new renewable energy resources, less the avoided cost of fuel not purchased for non-renewable energy resources due to the addition of renewable energy resources.
-In addition, the projected impact on revenue requirements by non-renewable energy resources shall be increased by the expected value of greenhouse gas emissions compliance costs, assuming that such costs are made at the expected value of the cost per ton of greenhouse gas emissions allowances, cost per ton of a greenhouse gas emissions tax (e.g., a carbon tax), or the cost per ton of greenhouse gas emissions reductions for any greenhouse gas emission reduction technology that is applicable to the utility’s generation portfolio, whichever is lower.
-Calculations of the expected value of costs associated with greenhouse gas emissions shall be derived by applying the probability of the occurrence of future greenhouse gas regulations to expected level(s) of costs per ton associated with those regulations over the period for which non-renewable resource additions are projected within the RES retail rate impact calculation.
+These comparisons will be conducted utilizing projections of the incremental revenue requirement for new renewable energy resources, less the avoided cost of energy or fuel not purchased for non-renewable energy resources due to the addition of renewable energy resources.
+In addition, the projected impact on revenue requirements by non-renewable energy resources shall include the expected value of greenhouse gas emissions compliance costs, assuming that such costs are made at the expected value of the cost per ton of greenhouse gas emissions allowances, cost per ton of a greenhouse gas emissions tax (e.g., a carbon tax), or the cost per ton of greenhouse gas emissions reductions for any greenhouse gas emission reduction technology that is applicable to the utility’s generation portfolio, whichever is lower.
+Calculations of the expected value of costs associated with greenhouse gas emissions shall be derived by applying the probability of the occurrence of future greenhouse gas regulations to expected level(s) of costs per ton associated with those regulations over the next ten (10) years.
 Any variables utilized in the modeling shall be consistent with values established in prior rate proceedings, electric utility resource planning filings, or RES compliance plans, unless specific justification is provided for deviations.
 The comparison of the rate impact of renewable and non-renewable energy resources shall be conducted only when the electric utility proposes to add incremental renewable energy resource generation directly attributable to RES compliance through the procurement or development of renewable energy resources.

 (C) Solar rebate payments made during any calendar year in accordance with section (4) of this rule shall be included in the cost of generation from renewable energy resources.